 Canadian Cancer Society.
-What is cancer, Specific cancers, Treatment, Living with cancer, Cancer statistics, Cancer myths, the Canadian Cancer Encyclopedia.
+What is cancer, Specific cancers, Treatment, Living with cancer, Cancer statistics, Cancer myths, Canadian Cancer Society Glossary.

 Cancer Topics from National Cancer Institute, U.S. National Institutes of Health.
 Topics: Types of Cancer, Treatment Options, Clinical Trials, Genetics, Causes, Risk Factors, Prevention, Testing for Cancer, Coping with Cancer, Support and Resources, Cancer Literature, Current Cancer Information, and more.
 Includes a Dictionary of Cancer Terms.
 Cancer Statistics.
 Recent Cancer News.

 Choose Your Cover - Skin Cancer Prevention Campaign.
 From U. S. Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC).